-Start (SGS) and end (EGS) of growing season
+Start (Astart) and end (Aend) of flux accumulation period

-POD1SPEC is accumulated between the start of the growing season (SGS), which is defined as the date of budburst/ leaf emergence or the release of winter dormancy and the end of the growing season (EGS), which is defined as the onset of dormancy.
-For beech and birch, as well as for Norway spruce in the boreal region, SGS is estimated using a simple latitude model where SGS occurs at year day 105 at latitude 50°N, and SGS will alter by 1.5 days per degree latitude earlier on moving south and later on moving north.
-The EGS is estimated as occurring at year day 297 at latitude 50°N, and EGS will alter by 2 days per degree latitude earlier on moving north and later on moving south.
-Leaf discolouration is assumed to occur 20 days prior to dormancy and is assumed to be the point at which f{phen} will start to decrease from g{max} .
-Between the onset of dormancy and leaf fall, g{sto} will be assumed to be zero.
-The effect of altitude on phenology is incorporated by assuming a later SGS and earlier EGS by 10 days for every 1000 m a.s.l.
+POD1SPEC is accumulated between the start and end of the growing season.
+For all main receptor species, the start of the growing season is assumed to be equivalent to the start of the flux accumulation period (Astart) and is defined as the date of budburst/ leaf emergence or the release of winter dormancy.
+For all main receptor species, the end of the growing season is assumed to be equivalent to the end of the flux accumulation period (Aend) and is defined as the onset of dormancy.
+For beech and birch, as well as for Norway spruce in the boreal region, Astart is estimated using a simple latitude model where Astart occurs at year day 105 at latitude 50°N, and Astart will alter by 1.5 days per degree latitude earlier on moving south and later on moving north.
+Aend is estimated as occurring at year day 297 at latitude 50°N, and Aend will alter by 2 days per degree latitude earlier on moving north and later on moving south.
+Leaf discolouration is assumed to occur 20 days prior to dormancy and is assumed to be the point at which fphen will start to decrease from gmax.
+Between the onset of dormancy and leaf fall, gsto will be assumed to be zero.
+The effect of altitude on phenology is incorporated by assuming a later Astart and earlier Aend by 10 days for every 1000 m a.s.l.